Top Zendesk competitors in 2026: A complete guide

 Zendesk vs. Zendesk competitors: What's the right choice for your team?

-Instead of dedicating the next few months to a painful migration, you could upgrade your existing Zendesk setup in a matter of minutes.
-See how eesel AI can automate your frontline support and give your agents the backup they need.
+Instead of a months-long migration project, you could upgrade your Zendesk setup today.
+See how eesel AI can complement your frontline support and empower your team.
 You can even try it for free today.

 Frequently asked questions